enzymejs/enzyme/docs/api/mount.md

 etc.)

 Full DOM rendering requires that a full DOM API be available at the global scope.
-This means that it must be run in an environment that at least "looks like" a browser environment.
+This means that it must be run in an environment that at least “looks like” a browser environment.
 If you do not want to run your tests inside of a browser, the recommended approach to using `mount` is to depend on a library called [jsdom](https://github.com/tmpvar/jsdom) which is essentially a headless browser implemented completely in JS.